-We declared and paid quarterly cash dividends that totaled \$1.56 per share of outstanding common stock or \$407 million during fiscal 2018; \$1.36 per share of outstanding common stock or \$353 million during fiscal 2017; and \$1.20 per share of outstanding common stock or \$318 million during fiscal 2016.
-In August 2018 our Board of Directors declared a quarterly cash dividend of \$0.47 per share of outstanding common stock payable on October 18, 2018 to stockholders of record at the close of business on October 10, 2018.
+We declared cash dividends that totaled \$1.88 per share of outstanding common stock or \$500 million during fiscal 2019 and \$1.56 per share of outstanding common stock or \$407 million during fiscal 2018.
+In August 2019 our Board of Directors declared a quarterly cash dividend of \$0.53 per share of outstanding common stock payable on October 18, 2019 to stockholders of record at the close of business on October 10, 2019.
 We currently expect to continue to pay comparable cash dividends on a quarterly basis in the future; however, future declarations of dividends and the establishment of future record dates and payment dates are subject to the final determination of our Board of Directors.